thiagokokada/i3pyblocks/docs/creating-a-new-block.rst

 exactly what :class:`~i3pyblocks.blocks.pulse.PulseAudioBlock` does, waiting for any change in the `PulseAudio`_ configuration to trigger updates.

-Implementing an event loop goes out of this tutorial, but keep in mind that there is generally a `Python package`_ that does it for you, and all you need is to add it as a dependency to **i3pyblocks** and integrate it inside a block.
+Implementing an event loop goes out the scope of this tutorial, but keep in mind that there is generally a `Python package`_ that does it for you, and all you need is to add it as a dependency to **i3pyblocks** and integrate it inside a block.
 For this, you can use :class:`~i3pyblocks.blocks.base.Block` as we saw before, for projects that integrates well with `asyncio`_.
 Just implement